LIVE TRAINING

 Climate technology may get us over the line in the long run, but time is short, and we need solutions now.
 We must harness the climate solutions inherent to nature by restoring natural carbon sinks and reducing deforestation.
 We must also use regulatory measures such as carbon pricing, which might keep fossil fuels in the ground.

-The importance of climate technologies in measuring, managing, and reducing carbon dioxide levels in our atmosphere can not be understated.
+The importance of climate technologies in measuring, managing, and reducing carbon dioxide levels in our atmosphere cannot be understated.
 With continued innovation and investment, climate technologies will play an integral role in fighting climate change.

 Share: